uav4geo/GeoDeep/README.md

 A fast, lightweight Python library for AI object detection in geospatial rasters (GeoTIFFs).

-Its main advantage over other software packages (e.g. [Deepness](https://github.com/PUTvision/qgis-plugin-deepness)) is that it depends only on two packages, `rasterio` and `onnxruntime`.
-This makes it both simple and lightweight.

 > :warning: This library is a work in progress.

 ## Install